isomerpages/moe-corporationpri/_departments/Mother Tongue.md

 **9. LEAP Programme (Language Exploration and Appreciation Programme)**

-To cater to the learning needs of the higher progress pupils to enrich their learning experiences, a series of stretch programmes are curated and conducted for them: P3 & P4 Comic Creation, P4&P5 Young Journalist and P5 Literature Programme.
+To cater to the learning needs of the higher progress pupils to enrich their learning experiences, a series of stretch programmes are curated and conducted for them: P3 &amp; P4 Comic Creation, P4&amp;P5 Young Journalist and P5 Literature Programme.
 The objectives of these programmes are as follows:

 <p style="margin: 0px 0px 1em; outline: 0px; padding: 0px; line-height: 22.4px;">•	Develop students who are creative writers.</p>
 <p style="margin: 0px 0px 1em; outline: 0px; padding: 0px; line-height: 22.4px;">•	Develop students who are critical thinkers and confident speakers.</p>